- Evolutionary selection of individual expectations and aggregate outcomes in asset pricing experiments

 - Amsterdam School of Economics Research Institute (ASE-RI)

-In recent `learning to forecast' experiments with human subjects (Hommes, et al. 2005), three different patterns in aggregate price behavior have been observed: slow monotonic convergence, permanent oscillations and dampened fluctuations.
+In recent "learning to forecast" experiments (Hommes et al. 2005), three different patterns in aggregate price behavior have been observed: slow monotonic convergence, permanent oscillations, and dampened fluctuations.
 We show that a simple model of individual learning can explain these different aggregate outcomes within the same experimental setting.
-The key idea of the model is the evolutionary selection among heterogeneous expectation rules, driven by the relative performance of the rules.
-Out-of-sample predictive power of our switching model is higher compared to the rational or other homogeneous expectations benchmarks.
-Our results show that heterogeneity in expectations is crucial to describe individual forecasting behavior as well as aggregate price behavior.
+The key idea is evolutionary selection among heterogeneous expectation rules, driven by their relative performance.
+The out-of-sample predictive power of our switching model is higher compared to the rational or other homogeneous expectations benchmarks.
+Our results show that heterogeneity in expectations is crucial to describe individual forecasting and aggregate price behavior.

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.